GuillaumeStaermanML/ACHD/README.rst

-And then use ACHD to rank functional dataset :
+And then use ACHD to rank functional dataset:

 .. code:: python